Health literacy: Incorporate information through the university level

 The United States Department of Health and Human Services created a National Action Plan to Improve Health Literacy.
 One of the goals of the National Action Plan is to incorporate health and science information in childcare and education through the university level.
 The target is to educate people at an early stage; that way individuals are raised with health literacy and will have a better quality of life.
 The earlier an individual is exposed to health literacy skills the better for the person and the community.

 Programs such as Head Start and Women, Infants, and Children (WIC) have impacted society, especially the low-income population.
 Head Start provides low-income children and their families early childhood education, nutrition, and health screenings.
 Health literacy is integrated in the program for both children and parents through the education given to the individuals.
 WIC serves low-income pregnant women and new mothers by supplying them with food, health care referrals, and nutrition education.
 Programs like these help improve the health literacy of both the parent and the child, creating a more knowledgeable community with health education.

-Although programs like Head Start and WIC have been working with the health literacy of a specific population, much more can be done with the education of children and young adults.
+While programs like Head Start and WIC have been working to improve the health literacy of their specific populations, additional resources are focused on the education of children and young adults.
 Now, more adolescents are getting involved with their own health care, and education to make informed decisions.

 Many schools in the United States incorporate a health class in their curriculum.
 These classes are an opportunity to facilitate and develop health literacy in today's children and adolescents by teaching skills of how to read food labels, the meaning of common medical terms, the structure of the human body, and education on the most prevalent diseases in the United States.